 International Student Support in conjunction with the International Studies Office

-Student Activities provides resources which help students turn their ideas into reality.
-Since self-governance encourages students to learn by participating and leading, Student Activities’ mission is to promote learning and community engagement through student involvement.
-Student Activities’ staff helps students find their place at UVa through involvement in student organizations, events, student government, or in creating something new.
+Student Engagement provides resources that help students turn their ideas into reality.
+Since self-governance encourages students to learn by participating and leading, Student Engagement's mission is to promote learning and community engagement through student involvement.
+Student Engagement's staff helps students find their place at UVA through involvement in student organizations, events, student government, or in creating something new.

 Contracted Independent Organizations

-Contracted Independent Organization (CIO) is how UVa defines student-run organizations.
+Contracted Independent Organization (CIO) is how UVA defines student-run organizations.
 CIOs exist and operate independently of the University.
 This website provides information regarding all of the CIOs that exist on Grounds.
-Stay up-to-date on events happening around Grounds by visiting the Docket, a service sponsored by UVa Student Council.

 University Career Services